ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Choose a machine type, or flavor, for your worker nodes.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the zone in which you deploy the cluster.
 For more information, see the documentation for the `ibmcloud oc flavors (machine-types)` [command](#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--workers <em>NUMBER</em></code></dt>
 <dd>An integer that represents the number of worker nodes to create in the cluster.
-Note that you must have at least 2 worker nodes per cluster to run the default OpenShift components.</dd>
+Note that you must have at least 2 worker nodes per zone in each worker pool to run the default OpenShift components.</dd>

 <dt><code>--private-vlan <em>PRIVATE_VLAN</em></code></dt>
 <dd>The private VLAN that was specified when the cluster was created.
 This value is required.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.</dd>

 <dt><code>--public-vlan <em>PUBLIC_VLAN</em></code></dt>
 <dd>The public VLAN that was specified when the cluster was created.
 This value is optional.
 If you want your worker nodes to exist on a private VLAN only, do not provide a public VLAN ID.
 Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
-When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.<p class="note">If worker nodes are set up with a private VLAN only, you must allow worker nodes and the cluster master to communicate by [enabling the private service endpoint](/docs/openshift?topic=openshift-cs_network_cluster#set-up-private-se) or [configuring a gateway appliance](/docs/openshift?topic=openshift-plan_clusters#workeruser-master).</p></dd>
+When you create a cluster and specify the public and private VLANs, the number and letter combination after those prefixes must match.<p class="note">If worker nodes are set up with a private VLAN only, you must allow worker nodes and the cluster master to communicate by [enabling the private service endpoint](/docs/containers?topic=containers-cs_network_cluster#set-up-private-se) or [configuring a gateway appliance](/docs/containers?topic=containers-plan_clusters#workeruser-master).</p></dd>

 <dt><code>--disable-disk-encrypt</code></dt>
-<dd>Worker nodes feature AES 256-bit disk encryption by default; [learn more](/docs/openshift?topic=openshift-security#encrypted_disk).
+<dd>Worker nodes feature AES 256-bit disk encryption by default; [learn more](/docs/containers?topic=containers-security#encrypted_disk).
 To disable encryption, include this option.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>